ryan-dugan/Algorithms-Practice/README.md

-# Algorithms-Practice
+# Programming Practice

-This repository is meant to display my data structures and algorithms practice in python.
-Files will be added upon completion.
+This repository is meant to track my programming practices in a variety of programming languages.
+Files will be added to their respective folders upon completion.